-The pediatric track is geared toward new nursing graduates who seek to specialize in pediatric nursing.
+The pediatric tracks are geared toward new nursing graduates who seek to specialize in pediatric nursing.
 The program is designed to nurture the new graduate RN in the transition from student to professional.
-It provides new nurses with the specific tools and experiences needed to begin a successful career in adult medicine.
-Once hired into the program as a full-time employee, your first seven weeks are spent in a combination of classroom and clinical rotations that allow you to experience a full range of pediatric nursing.
+It provides new nurses with the specific tools and experiences needed to begin a successful career in pediatric medicine.
+Once hired into the program as a full-time employee, your first few weeks are spent in a combination of classroom and clinical experiences.

 Clinical experiences in each of the pediatric units are designed to give the new graduate exposure to the patient demographics, the unit environments, and the healthcare professional teams in each area.

-After the seven-week rotational phase, nurse residents are placed in available positions in the Pediatrics clinical area.
-These placements are determined by a process involving the residents, preceptors, and unit management.
-In the next phase, residents experience a focused orientation in their clinical area, and they will continue working with unit-based preceptors.
+After orientation to Vanderbilt and its systems, nurse residents are placed in available positions in the pediatric clincial areas.
+The placements are determined by a collaborative decision made by residency program leaders and unit management.
+After placement, residents experience a focused orientation in their clinical areas and will work with unit-based preceptors.

 Support is a key element in strengthening self-assurance.
-Throughout the residents' first year of practice, they are required to attend classes every six weeks which focus on pertinent issues.
-The classes cover everything from palliative care to "Spanish for Healthcare" to difficult conversations.
+Throughout the residents' first year of practice, they are required to attend Nurse Residency workshops, which support and encourage both clinical and professiona growth.

 ***Click here*** for application deadlines and details for the next Nurse Residency Cohort.